11 December 2018

 Step 2: Perform advanced searching with Google Hacking

 A more advanced tool is the Exploit Database and Google Hacking.
-First one is a “CVE compliant archive of public exploits and corresponding vulnerable software, developed for use by penetration testers and vulnerability researchers”.
+The first one is a “CVE compliant archive of public exploits and corresponding vulnerable software, developed for use by penetration testers and vulnerability researchers”.
 And Google Hacking is a part of Exploit Database – “categorized index of Internet search engine queries designed to uncover interesting, and usually sensitive, information made publicly available on the Internet.
 In most cases, this information was never meant to be made public but due to any number of factors this information was linked in a web document that was crawled by a search engine which subsequently followed that link and indexed the sensitive information”.
 It involves using advanced operators in the Google search engine to locate specific strings of text within search results.

 Simple example: intext:”please find attached” “login” | password ext:pdf

-It identifies interesting files (log files for example) which contain sensitive information and full system path of the application using search queries like these presented below.
+It identifies interesting files (log files for example) which contain sensitive information and the full system path of the application using search queries like these presented below.

 See also: How to make your software GDPR-ready?